Royal Challengers Bengaluru: Ambassadors

 Katrina Kaif was the brand ambassador for the team in 2008.
 Deepika Padukone, Ramya, Puneeth Rajkumar, Shiva Rajkumar, Upendra and Ganesh have been the ambassadors for the team in the later seasons.

+Kit suppliers and shirt sponsors

+Reebok manufactured kits for the team from 2008 to 2014 while Adidas supplied the kits in 2015.
+Zeven was the manufacturer from 2016 to 2019.
+Wrogn manufactured the kits in 2020 while Puma became the official kit manufacturer since 2021.